briansunter/ipfs-home/index.md

 #Brian Sunter

 ## About
-I'm a software engineer in San Francisco interested in fullstack development and evps.
+I'm a software engineer in San Francisco interested in fullstack development and DevOps.

 ## Interests